 - There probably will be a bigger starting audience than with completely new shows, as Snowpiercer undoubtedly has a lot of fans.

-- The main themes of a class system and social injustice can be properly explored.
+- They can properly explore the main themes of a class system and social injustice.
 The film was just too short for that and had a lot of focus on the action scenes, which was understandable.

 Why the Snowpiercer TV series will be a miss